Ear Ringing After Shooting: Early Action Is Key

 InterventionDescription

-White NoiseOne thing that may help ear ringing after shooting is to listen to white noise in the background.
+White NoiseEar ringing after shooting can be helped by listening to white noise in the background.
 This won’t make the tinnitus go away, but it will help distract your brain from the tinnitus sound.
 This may help prevent your brain from creating nerve connections (neural networks) that can make the tinnitus last longer.

 Drink WaterStaying hydrated after noise-induced hearing loss helps maintain the fluid balance in the brain, supporting its optimal function and reducing the likelihood of the activation of the migraine phenomenon which makes tinnitus loud.

 Take AntioxidantsVitamins and supplements that reduce oxygen radical damage may help reduce ear ringing after shooting.
-There are no good clinical trials yet for this, but there has been some evidence showing that coenzyme q10, vitamin E, and n-acetyl-choline show promise.
+There are no good clinical trials yet for this, but there has been some evidence showing that vitamin D, coenzyme q10, vitamin E, and n-acetyl-choline (NAC) show promise.

 Try to RelaxYou want to try to de-stress as much as you can.
 When people stress over their tinnitus (catastrophize), it actually makes things worse.
 Instead, do some relaxing activities and try to not focus on the ear ringing.
 In most cases, the ringing will settle with time.